What led you to pursue a career in intellectual property?

 You have won widespread acclaim for your work as an educator – what is the most important thing that a current student of intellectual property needs to know to prepare for a successful career?

 I teach IP management and valuation at the Stanford Graduate School of Business to MBA students.
 My curriculum is different to the material that is taught at the Law School, where the focus is on IP laws.
 Instead, my class deals with the business side of intellectual property, and how to manage it as a strategic business asset.
 The students are all future business leaders, and therefore my goal is for them to understand that intellectual property is one of the most valuable assets in any technology company, and that the management of a company’s IP portfolio should not be left to the lawyers alone.
 While many of my students will not manage a portfolio, they should still participate in strategic IP decisions using the monetisation models and valuation tools that they have acquired in my class.

 Efrat Kasznik is president of Foresight Valuation Group, a Silicon Valley-based IP valuation and strategy firm.
-She is also a lecturer at the Stanford Graduate School of Business, where she teaches master of business administration (MBA) and executive classes.
-Ms Kasznik has over 20 years’ experience helping leading technology companies with IP valuations in support of licensing deals, technology acquisitions, M&A transactions, tax reporting and fundraising.
-She frequently serves as a testifying expert in legal disputes involving IP and start-up valuations and damages.
-Ms Kasznik served as chair of the high-tech sector of the Licensing Executives Society (United States and Canada) and has been recognised as a top IP strategist in the IAM 300 every year since 2013.
-Ms Kasznik holds the MBA degree from University of California, Berkeley.
+She is also a lecturer at the Stanford Graduate School of Business, where she teaches MBA and executive classes.
+Ms Kasznik has over 25 years’ experience providing IP valuation services in support of licensing deals, technology acquisitions, M&A transactions and fundraising.
+She frequently serves as an expert in legal disputes involving IP and start-up valuations and damages.